-Duncan Hollow is a 17 mile loop trail located near Woodstock, VA and is rated as difficult.
-The trail is primarily used for mountain biking and is accessible year-round.
+Duncan Hollow is a 14.1 mile moderately trafficked loop trail located near Woodstock, Virginia that features beautiful wild flowers and is rated as difficult.
+The trail offers a number of activity options and is accessible year-round.

 The Duncan Hollow Trail is quite a monster - it is difficult, and certainly not for beginners, and even intermediate riders should beware of the difficulty presented by this trail.
 The trail can be ridden in either direction...I know this because we did it in the "wrong" direction and were able to complete it (with a significant amount of hike and bike).